PECR · ePrivacy · Direct marketing

 Yes.
 In Ireland, Regulation 13 of S.I.
 336/2011 — the ePrivacy Regulations enforced by the Data Protection Commission (DPC) — requires consent before sending unsolicited electronic marketing to individual subscribers, unless the ‘existing customer’ exemption applies.
 The UK mirrors this under PECR Regulation 22, enforced by the ICO.

-Both run alongside the GDPR: the ePrivacy rules govern the marketing send itself, while the GDPR governs the underlying data and lawful basis.
-So you need a consent or soft-opt-in record for the send and a lawful basis for the data — and the DPC has brought prosecutions for unlawful electronic marketing, so the evidence record is what defends it.
-Two regimes, two checks.
+Both run alongside the GDPR, so you need a consent or soft-opt-in record for the send and a lawful basis for the data.
+The DPC has brought prosecutions for unlawful electronic marketing, so the evidence record is what defends it.
+Acompli assembles that record per message — classification, recipient type, consent or soft-opt-in evidence, and the reviewer's decision — on the platform's immutable audit log.

 Key takeaways